 In Scotland, as in the rest of the UK, we’re working to help everyone affected by Crohn’s and Colitis.
 Scotland has the highest rates of Crohn’s and Colitis in the UK and rates in young people in Scotland have soared in recent decades.

-The National Blueprint is the first of its kind in the UK and is designed to ensure that people living with (IBD) in Scotland receive fair, timely and appropriate care, thereby improving their health, and ability to participate in education, work, social and family life.
+Much of our current work in Scotland is driven by Scotland Leading the Way: A National Blueprint for Inflammatory Bowel Disease (IBD).
+The National Blueprint is the first of its kind in the UK and is designed to ensure that people living Crohn’s and Colitis in Scotland receive fair, timely and appropriate care in line with the IBD Standards.

-Our belief is that the learning from the National Blueprint can be implemented across every NHS Health Board in Scotland to result in improved, fair and more sustainable services aimed at:
+We believe learning from the Blueprint can be put in place across every NHS Health Board in Scotland to result in improved, fair and more sustainable services aimed at: